This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In 2024, global shipping chaos out of the Red Sea hit almost every UK supplier importing from China.
 Orders were rolling in but the stock dried up, and we were forced to process over £150k worth of refunds.
 Every customer got their money back within a week — the real cost wasn’t the cash, it was the wasted hours chasing unavailable stock.

-The lesson stuck: today, all GlampLaunch pods are sourced from Lithuania and France, within the EU, meaning no more stock nightmares and no more reliance on risky shipping routes.
+The lesson stuck: today, all GlampLaunch structures are manufactured in Lithuania and The Netherlands, within the EU, meaning no more stock nightmares and no more reliance on risky shipping routes.

 Taylor Glass sitting at a desk with hands clasped near his mouth, looking tense and reflective during the credit card scam period in 2024.